paul-hammant/ngWebDriver/README.md

 ## Helping NgWebDriver find Angular apps in a page

-If you get errors like `Cannot read property '$$testability' of undefined`, read on ....
+**Getting "Cannot read property '$$testability' of undefined" ?*

+If you're seeing `$$testability` referenced in a WebDriver error, then work out in you have correctly set selector for the root element on the Angular app.
+Specifically have you used `withRootSelector()` when you need to use it?
+Details about how to recover from that here...

-Perhaps a different selector should be used to find Angular apps (as defined by the ng-app attribute on an element in the page)
+Perhaps a different "root selector" should be used to find Angular apps (as defined by the ng-app attribute on an element in the page)

 ```
 NgWebDriver ngwd = new NgWebDriver(javascriptExecutor).withRootSelector("something-custom");